 Meet Jessica Booth.
-She joined WA Police in January 1977 after spending three years in the Australian Defence Force as an Army Transport Driver and Driving Instructor.
+She joined the WA Police Force in January 1977 after spending three years in the Australian Defence Force as an Army Transport Driver and Driving Instructor.

 “As a child my mother told me stories of life after WWII.
 She was also in the Australian Army and she said that a good friend tried to talk her into joining the police, something she often regretted not doing.
 This planted a career seed within me that activated after I left the military and the rest is history.
 It was a good choice.”

-“My first posting was to the Women Police office, located on the first floor of the old Central building, we were mainly involved with women and child protection.
+“My first posting was to the Women Police Office, located on the first floor of the old Central building, where we were mainly involved with women and child protection.
 The work was quite limiting.
-I just wanted to get out on the street like the guys and try to make a difference so was very thankful when Women Police were integrated into general duties some six months later.”
+I just wanted to get out on the street like the guys and try to make a difference so was very thankful when women police were integrated into general duties some six months later.”

 Jessica was transferred to Fremantle from Central Police and, within a couple of months, was asked by her shift sergeant to take on the role of ‘Number 1 and Station’ – a complex role which involved her being the initial response to all sudden deaths and fires.

 Next, she was transferred to plain clothes with the Liquor and Gaming Branch.
 “I liked the freedom of being in plain clothes and getting to do more varied work in a place where everyone in the squad got on well, both professionally and socially.”

 Whilst at Liquor and Gaming, Jessica was also a member of the first (part time/on call) Emergency Squad for a couple of years - being training in both bodyguard and anti-terrorist techniques.
 This included being trained by Qantas as an air hostess and being sized up for uniforms in case they had to replace air staff during a hostage situation.
 “Training was intense and real life and we always left each session with bruises.
 I got tear gassed so many times in a two day hostage training session that I thought I would never recover, but I really loved being part of that team.”